YusufKhan-gamedev/uwux/README.md

 The built disk image is stored in the `build` directory under the name `aero.iso`.
 Both the disk root and initramfs root are preserved in case you want to inspect them manually.

-## Running Aero in an emulator
+## Running Uwux in an emulator

 If you haven't used the `--no-run` option and you aren't using the `--check` or `--document` build mode, the build system will run Aero in the emulator for you.

 ## Nightly Images

-Want to give Aero a shot, without building it!
-You can go to the [latest job](https://github.com/Andy-Python-Programmer/aero/actions/workflows/build.yml?query=is%3Asuccess+branch%3Amaster) and download the latest nightly image (`aero.iso`), under artifacts.
+Want to give Uwux a shot, without building it fuck that!

 # Contributing

 Contributions are absolutely, positively welcome and encouraged!
-Check out [CONTRIBUTING.md](CONTRIBUTING.md) for the contributing guidelines for aero.
+Check out [CONTRIBUTING.md](CONTRIBUTING.md) for the contributing guidelines for Uwux.

 # License

-Aero is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Uwux is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 See the [LICENSE](LICENSE) file for license rights and limitations.